onedata/onedata-documentation/docs/glossary.md

 A [service][] dedicated for administration of a [cluster][] ([Onezone][] or [Oneprovider][]) and, itself, an integral part of the cluster.
 Referred to as *Onezone panel* or *Oneprovider panel* throughout the documentation.
-It is accessible through the Web GUI or REST API.
+It is accessible through the [Web GUI][] or [REST API][].
 For information about role of the Onepanel in Onedata architecture, see the [Architecture > Services][docs-architecture-services] chapter of documentation.
 For information about the Web GUI of Onepanel, see the [Onezone administration panel][] and [Oneprovider administration panel][] chapters of documentation.